GurkNathe/Pathfinding-Algorithms/resources/AlgorithmExplanations.md

 2. While the open set is not empty, select the node with the lowest f-value and remove it from the open set.
 3. For each neighbor of the current node, calculate its g-value as the sum of the current node's g-value and the cost of moving from the current node to the neighbor.
 If the neighbor is not yet in the open set, add it and calculate its f-value.
 If the neighbor is already in the open set, update its g-value and f-value if the new path to the neighbor is shorter.
 4. If the neighbor is the goal node, return the path that led to it.
-5. Identify jump points in each of the eight possible directions from the current node and recursively search along those directions until a jump point is found.
+5. Identify jump points in each of the four possible directions from the current node and recursively search along those directions until a jump point is found.
 6. If a jump point is found, add it to the open set and calculate its g-value and f-value.
 If the jump point is the goal node, return the path that led to it.
 7. Repeat steps 2-6 until the goal node is found or the open set is empty.